 The University of Malta, Faculty of Economics, Management and Accountancy, will host the 15th Biennial CIGAR Conference on June 4-5, 2015, under the theme Making governmental accounting research more relevant: a practice-oriented approach.
 The Conference will be preceded by a PhD Seminar on June 3.

-Then the Newsletter includes the call for papers for the 15th Biennial Conference, which will be hosted by the University of Malta, on June 4-5, 2015, with the title "Making governmental accounting research more relevant: a practice-oriented approach".
-The Newsletter offers also an overview of how Josette Caruana and her team will organise this important event.
+Newsletter includes the call for papers for the 15th Biennial Conference, which will be hosted by the University of Malta, on June 4-5, 2015, with the title "Making governmental accounting research more relevant: a practice-oriented approach".
+The Newsletter contains also two other call for papers: EGPA PSG XII in Winterthur and IRSPM Birmingham

 Public Sector Accounting Abstracts Repository (PSAAR)